Public Submission Instructions

 - Abstracts must be submitted via an active MyEAN profile.
 Abstracts submitted via fax or email will not be accepted.

-- Affiliations of all co-authors must be stated.
+- All co-authors' affiliations must be stated during the abstract submission.
 By completing the abstract submission, submitters give full consent on behalf of all co-authors to provide their data.

 - Abstracts must be submitted and presented in English (UK).
 Proofread your abstract before submission.

 - Abstracts must contain new and original information not published elsewhere prior to 28 June 2024, 18:30 CEST.
 See Embargo Policy.